People's Liberation Army Ground Force: Commissioned officers

-The current system of officer ranks and insignia is established in 1988.
-There are several paths to becoming a commissioned officer, such as joining a military academy, attending reserve officer program, or cadre selection program.
+The current system of officer ranks and insignia was established in 1988.
+There are several paths to becoming a commissioned officer, such as joining a military academy, attending a reserve officer program, or a cadre selection program.

 Officers may use Comrade to formally address another member of the military ("comrade" plus rank or position, as in "comrade Colonel", "comrade battalion leader", or simply "comrade(s)" when lacking information about the person's rank, or talking to several service people.)

 Enlisted personnel

-The current system of other ranks and insignia dates from 2009.
+The current system of other ranks and insignia dates from 2022.
 Sergeant and Corporal are referred to as non-commissioned officers.
 New recruits have no military ranks before the boot camp is completed, and they will be awarded the rank of private after they have graduated from the induction training.
 According to Article 16 of Chapter 3 of the "Regulations on the Service of Active Soldiers of the Chinese People's Liberation Army" (中国人民解放军现役士兵服役条例), "The lowest enlisted rank is Private".

-Conscripts can be promoted to privates first class in their second year.
-At the end of two years, conscripts may retire or become NCOs if they volunteer, though the position requires at least high school diploma, specialized skills, or undertaking training courses.
+Conscripts can be promoted to private first class in their second year.
+At the end of two years, conscripts may retire or become NCOs if they volunteer, though the position requires at least a high school diploma, specialized skills, or undertaking training courses.
 They can also attend a military academy to become officers after evaluations.

-In 2014, the position of unit "master chief" or "sergeant major" is established to award experienced NCOs that can assist platoon, company, battalion, and higher commands in leadership and training responsibilities.
+In 2014, the position of unit "master chief" or "sergeant major" was established to award experienced NCOs who can assist platoon, company, battalion, and higher commands in leadership and training responsibilities.

 Soldiers may use Comrade to formally address another member of the military ("comrade" plus rank or position, as in "comrade Sergeant", "comrade squad leader", or simply "comrade(s)" when lacking information about the person's rank, or talking to several service people.)